 Other Social Effects (OSE) include the effects that are not covered in the NED, RED, and EQ.
 This account includes items such as community impacts, health and safety, and displacement.
-The criteria presented in Table 34 were also used to evaluate the Focused Array of Alternatives' other social effects.
+The criteria presented in Table 38 were also used to evaluate the Focused Array of Alternatives' other social effects.
 All the actionable alternatives would result in a decreased risk of a marine casualty because the widenings would result in an increased margin for error during vessel turning operations.
 The alternatives are not anticipated to have an impact on cultural identity nor recreation.
 Alternatives that include modifications to the Inner Harbor turning basin, are anticipated to have a minor impact to aesthetics as they would require modifying fast lands.

-Alternative B, D-0, and D-1 are anticipated to have a moderate impact on environmental justice communities.
+Alternative B, D-0, and D-1, which include construction activities in the inner harbor, are anticipated to have a moderate impact on environmental justice communities.
+Alternative C, which includes construction activities only in the outer harbor is not anticipated to have these impacts to environmental justice communities.
 While the footprints of these alternatives would only impact commercial properties, the dredging would be conducted with diesel-powered dredges that would produce air-pollutant emissions, particularly DPM - a toxic air contaminant - in the surrounding communities that are already disproportionately impacted by air pollution and associated health impacts from that pollution.
 Alternative D-2 would have minor effects to environmental justice communities because dredging would be conducted with electric dredges, minimizing construction related air-pollutant emissions.
 This effect would be important to the West Oakland community which already has high cumulative air pollution exposure as well as many sensitive receptors (see Section 3.13.2), and designated disadvantaged communities.
 West Oakland residents are exposed to air concentrations of diesel pollution that are almost three times higher than average in the Bay Area (CARB, 2008).

-ALTERNATIVES A - No Action B - Inner Harbor Only with Ben.
-Use C - Outer Harbor Only D-0 - Inner and Outer Harbor with Base Plan Placement (NED Base Plan) D-1 - Inner and Outer Harbor with Beneficial Use (NED + BU Plan) D-2 - Inner and Outer Harbor with Ben.
-Use & Electric Dredges (NED + BU +Electric Plan) Recreation No Effect Negligible Negligible Negligible Negligible Negligible Aesthetics No Effect Minor Negligible Minor Minor Minor Environmental Justice No Effect Moderate Minor Moderate Moderate Minor Noise and Vibration No Effect Moderate Minor Moderate Moderate Moderate (some reduced effects relative to D-1)
+ALTERNATIVES A - No Action B - Inner Harbor Only with BU C - Outer Harbor Only D-0 (NED Plan) D-1 D-2 (Recommended Plan) Recreation No Effect Negligible Negligible Negligible Negligible Negligible Aesthetics No Effect Minor Negligible Minor Minor Minor Environmental Justice No Effect Moderate Minor Moderate Moderate Minor Noise and Vibration No Effect Moderate Minor Moderate Moderate Moderate (reduced effects relative to D-1)

-Table 36: Scale of Focused Array's Impacts to Socioeconomic Resources
+Table 38: Scale of Focused Array's Impacts to Socioeconomic Resources